Panasonic shows off three new OLED TVs – and all come in 48-inch sizes

 Alongside the JZ2000 OLED flagship we saw back at CES 2021, Panasonic has shown off three step-down models: the JZ1500, JZ1000, and JZ980.

-The JZ1500 and JZ1000 are shaking things up by featuring the same custom OLED panel usually saved for the flagship model, in order to "higher peak and average brightness levels, resulting in increased dynamic range".
+The JZ1500 and JZ1000 are shaking things up by featuring the same custom OLED panel usually saved for the flagship model, which ups the peak and average brightness for more impressive HDR.

 That's an astonishing bit of tech to trickle down the range, and we're waiting to hear if that will see an uptick in price over the expected RRP – but it bodes well for those wanting incredible picture quality without all the bells and whistles of the JZ2000, even if step-down sets will sacrifice some of the audio output and side-firing sound of the top model.